sbvegan/perpetual-protocol-developer-guide-grant/guide.md

   Quit
 ```

 Select the default parameters by just hitting `enter`.

-Update your `package.json` by adding this entry and then run `npm i`
+You'll need to update your `package.json` by adding this entry:

 ```
 "dependencies": {
   "@perp/curie-contract": "^1.0.14",